-Review: Activity Trackers, Editors of ConsumerReports.org, Not Dated
+Review: Fitbit Flex, Editors of ConsumerReports.org, Not Dated

-The Fitbit Flex earns a 3.5-star score and rating of Very Good from editors at CNET.
-Editors report the Flex offers simple tracking and syncing, but the real power lies in Fitbit's fitness platform.
+Brian Bennett gives the Fitbit Flex a thorough reviews, ultimately awarding it a 3.5-star score and rating of Very Good from.
+He says the Flex offers simple tracking and syncing, but the real power lies in Fitbit's fitness platform.

 The Fitbit Flex is more accurate at measuring activity than the clip-on Fitbit One, says Danny Sullivan.
 He finds this especially important for non-step activities like paddle-boarding.
-Because of its comfortable design, helpful motivations and powerful fitness app, Sullivan prefers the Flex over the Jawbone UP and Nike+ FuelBand.
+Because of its comfortable design, helpful motivations and powerful fitness app, Sullivan prefers the Flex over the other trackers he evaluates.

 Review: My Life with the Fitbit Flex Activity Tracker, Danny Sullivan, May 12, 2013

-Lee Crane gives the Fitbit Flex a score of 3 out of 5 stars.
-Its appearance is sleek and the automatic data syncing is much appreciated, but because of its difficulty in tracking non-step activities and some cumbersome procedures, the Flex isn't well suited for serious athletes.
+Lee Crane gives the Fitbit Flex a score of 3 out of 5 stars, saying its appearance is sleek and the automatic data syncing is much appreciated.
+However he notes that, because of its difficulty in tracking non-step activities and some cumbersome procedures, the Flex isn't well suited for serious athletes.

 Review: Fitbit Flex Review, Lee Crane, June 15, 2013

-In this comparison alongside the Nike+ FuelBand, the Jawbone UP and the Misfit Shine, tester Andrea Smith names the Fitbit Flex as the best activity tracker.
+Andrea Smith names the Fitbit Flex as the best activity tracker, giving it a perfect 5-star rating.
 She finds it has the best design and a long-lasting battery, is easy to sync and integrates with other fitness apps.

 Review: The Best Activity Tracker: Fitbit Flex, Andrea Smith, Oct.
 14, 2013

-The Fitbit Flex is the number-one best-selling fitness tracker at Amazon.com, with well over 3,000 customer reviews, yet it earns an average rating of only 3.7 stars out of 5.
+The Fitbit Flex is a #1 Best Seller in Health & Personal care, with well over 9,000 customer reviews, yet it earns an average rating of only 3.7 stars out of 5.
 In addition to complaints about durability, some say the wrist strap unclips too easily, resulting in lost trackers.
 Many love it, however, saying it motivates them to move more.